morganherlocker/globe.c/README.md

 C parser for the [Global Land One-kilometer Base Elevation (GLOBE)](https://www.ngdc.noaa.gov/mgg/topo/report/globedocumentationmanual.pdf) dataset.
 This dataset is a compilation of many elevation datasets combined by NOAA in 1999, representing a global-coverage ~1km resolution digital elevation model.

+This data is suitable for medium-resolution global terrain modeling in a light memory footprint.
+The raw data from NOAA is 1.8GB uncompressed.

 ## Download

 ```sh